t-fbd/cdg_api/README.md

 ## Overview

 `cdg_api` provides a Rust interface for interacting with the US Congress API.
-It simplifies the process of constructing API endpoints, building URLs with parameters, and retrieving legislative data.
-Whether you're fetching information about bills, members, amendments, or laws, `cdg_api` offers a streamlined and type-safe approach to accessing this data.
+It simplifies constructing API endpoints, building URLs with parameters, and retrieving legislative data.
+Whether fetching information about bills, members, amendments, or laws, `cdg_api` offers a streamlined and type-safe approach to accessing this data.

 ### Currently Unavailable Endpoints